Life is a Symphony

 Artificial vs Natural.

 Scientists say that every emotion we have is due to our own manufacturing of drugs.
 Our brains and bodies lob chemical molecules around like basket-ball teams.
 The receptors we have in our brain can detect and react to compounds also found outside the body, in nature’s fauna.
-Certain chemicals make us feel in certain ways and thanks in part to science, man has concentrated or synthesized these chemicals to boost the effect.
-One result of such research has been the increased ability by medicine to manage severe pain and suppress emotions – for better or worse.
+Certain chemicals make us feel in certain ways and thanks (or no-thanks) to science, man has concentrated or synthesized these chemicals to boost their effects.
+One very positive result of such research has been the increased ability to manage severe pain and temporarily suppress strong emotions.

-Drugs intensify our perception – we use coffee, tea, cigarettes, pain medications, sugar and caffeine drinks, sleeping pills, keep-driving-pills, herbal remedies, doctor-prescribed peptide inhibitors and enhancers.
+Drugs are everwhere.
+We use coffee, tea, cigarettes, pain medications, sugar and caffeine drinks, sleeping pills, keep-driving-pills, herbal remedies, doctor-prescribed peptide inhibitors and enhancers.
 Plants containing drugs have been used for thousands of years by all civilizations for purposes such as vision-quests, therapy or to enhance stamina.
 Some drugs were used for pleasure, and some to control entire populations by creating mindless slaves.
 Drugs are ingested, inhaled, injected and absorbed.
 They are natural and synthetic, and they can heal or kill.

 Addiction

-What complicates matters is that although western medicine has largely regarded all humans to be chemically the same, we now recognize that different compounds affect individuals in sometimes slight, sometimes extremely different ways.
-Beer, for example, puts some people to sleep while others become up-beat and highly social – or in some cases angry and destructive.
+What complicates matters is that although western medicine has largely regarded all humans to be chemically the same, we now recognize that different compounds can affect individuals in vastly different ways.
+Beer, for example, puts some people to sleep while others become up-beat and highly social or in some cases angry and destructive.

 Illegal Spells Profit.

-The fact that many drugs made to induce pleasure (if only for a short while) are illegal to the public adds a huge economical incentive to cultivate addicts, who would steal the bells of Santa’s sleigh for their next fix.
-On the black market there are no quality controls, and drugs are often mixed with stuff that is cheaper and even more damaging than the substance it proports to be – and just like the prohibition was the greatest boon to the liquor industry, some say illegality aids in the building of addicts, because it keeps everything hidden.
+The fact that many drugs made to induce pleasure (if only for a short while) are illegal to the public adds a huge economical incentive to cultivate addicts, who would steal the bells of Santas sleigh for their next fix.
+On the black market there are no quality controls, and drugs are often mixed with stuff that is cheaper and even more damaging than the substance it proports to beand just like Prohibition in the 1920’s was the greatest boon to the liquor industry, some say illegality aids in the building of addicts, because it keeps everything hidden.

 The History of Drugs.

-Weather in the hands of a doctor, a healer or a street-peddler, drugs are not likely to go away.
+Whether in the hands of a doctor, a healer or a street-peddler, drugs are not likely to go away.
 Throughout all recorded history substances of many kinds have been used in order to cause a shift in perspective.
 Some of a subtle nature, as a cigar after dinner, some of a more spectacular effect such as LSD.
-Alcohol was often the easiest to make – using anything that would ferment from potatoes to rice, grain, fruit and grapes – but other compounds found in nature were also cultivated.
+Alcohol was often the easiest to make using anything that would ferment from potatoes to rice, grain, fruit and grapes but other compounds found in nature were also cultivated.
 The Danish Vikings apparently ingested a certain mushroom, Fly Agaric, before going into battles making them go berserk and be impervious to pain.
 Hitler‘s stormtroopers were give packets of Speed – Crystal Meth – enabling them to battle for days on end.
+Napoleon‘s forces were supplied refined sugar before battle (developed for the first time in history), having a similar effect.

 Two Kinds of Users.

 I think users fall into two basic categories: Those wishing to escape, and those on a quest.
-Those who’s only goal it is to escape “reality” are easy targets for exploitation, as most drugs’ pleasant effects are only temporary while the need keeps growing (I have heard that the first shot of Heroin or Crystal-Meth gives a pleasure-rush so intense that the user will spend the rest of his/her life trying to duplicate it – and it will actually never happen).
+Those who’s only goal it is to escape reality are easy targets for exploitation, as the desired effects are only temporary while the need to escape remains constant (I have heard that the first shot of Heroin or Crystal-Meth gives a pleasure-rush so intense that the user will spend the rest of his/her life trying to duplicate it and it will actually never happen).
 If, on the other hand, a drug is used is for the purpose of exploration, the picture may be a little different.
 A drug like Ecstasy, for instance, were originally developed for intra-personal therapy by a scientists named Alexander Sholgun, who had found a way to mimic what the brain releases when it wants to feel euphoric.
-Originally a therapist would use the drug to guide couples – typically married, but at an impasse of their relationship – though a journey “of the heart” and often with lasting success.
+Originally a therapist would use the drug to guide married couples at an impasse in their relationship though a journey of the heart – and often with lasting success.
 Under the guidance couples were able to put personality and events aside and see the universality of each other.
 The remarkable claims about this method was that the insights, lessons learned and connection made did not vanish with the morning light.
-In this case the drug was helpful in a certain situation, but as it became popular, it’s use also changed.
-Lately I have read reports of therapists curing depression using magic mushrooms.
+In this case the drug was helpful in particular situations, but as Ecstasy became popular, its use and compounds also changed.
+Lately I have read reports of therapists curing depression – even TSD using magic mushrooms.

 In general terms it appears to me that users who are motivated by curiosity, rather than need, seem less likely to become so-called addicts.